Rigid Bronchoscopy Procedure

 Air (ventilation) can be delivered to the patient using a rigid scope.

-Benefits of Rigid Bronchoscopy?
+Benefits Of Rigid Bronchoscopy?

 The airway is secure during the procedure.